MicrosoftDocs/VBA-Docs/api/Publisher.Shapes.md

 # Shapes object (Publisher)

-A collection of  **[Shape](./Publisher.Shape.md)** objects that represent all the shapes on a page of a publication.
+A collection of  **[Shape](Publisher.Shape.md)** objects that represent all the shapes on a page of a publication.
 Each **Shape** object represents an object in the drawing layer, such as an AutoShape, freeform, OLE object, or picture.

+> [!NOTE]
- **Note**  If you want to work with a subset of the shapes on a document — for example, to do something to only the AutoShapes on the document or to only the selected shapes — you must construct a  **[ShapeRange](Publisher.ShapeRange.md)** collection that contains the shapes with which you want to work.
+> If you want to work with a subset of the shapes on a document — for example, to do something to only the AutoShapes on the document or to only the selected shapes — you must construct a  **[ShapeRange](Publisher.ShapeRange.md)** collection that contains the shapes with which you want to work.

 ## Example

-Use the  **[Shapes](./Publisher.Page.Shapes.md)** property to return the **Shapes** collection.
+Use the  **[Shapes](Publisher.Page.Shapes.md)** property to return the **Shapes** collection.
 The following example selects all the shapes on the first page of the active publication.

 ```vb